baconjs/bacon.js/README.md

 `bus.plug(stream)` plugs the given stream to the Bus.
 All events from the given stream will be delivered to the subscribers of the Bus.

-The plug method practially allows you to merge in other streams after the creation of the Bus.
+The plug method practically allows you to merge in other streams after the creation of the Bus.
 I found this quite useful in the Worzone game.

 Event